Riverbed Technology: History

 which NetApp later renamed as "AltaVault".

 On December 15, 2014, Riverbed announced it would be acquired by private equity investment firm Thoma Bravo, LLC and Teachers’ Private Capital, the private investor department of Ontario Teachers’ Pension Plan.
-The value was estimated at approximately $3.6 billion, and closed in April 2015.
+The value was estimated at $3.6 billion, and closed in April 2015.

 On April 3, 2018, Riverbed announced the retirement of co-founder and CEO Jerry M. Kennelly and appointment of Paul Mountford as CEO.

-On June 12, 2019 Riverbed announced it would resell Versa Networks SD-WAN products.
+On June 12, 2019, Riverbed announced it would resell Versa Networks SD-WAN products.

-On August 8, 2019 Xirrus was sold to Cambium Networks.
+On August 8, 2019, Xirrus was sold to Cambium Networks.

-On October 22, 2019 Rich McBee became president and CEO.
+On October 22, 2019, Rich McBee became president and CEO.

-On June 9, 2021 Dan Smoot became president and CEO.
+On June 9, 2021, Dan Smoot became president and CEO.

 On December 7, 2021, Riverbed completed recapitalization, with Apollo Global Management as majority shareholder.

+On July 11, 2023, Riverbed was acquired by private-equity firm Vector Capital, with Dave Donatelli named as new chief executive officer.